gramexrecipes/gramex-ml-workshop/README.md

 The `FunctionHandler` runs a function and displays the output.
 For example, this configuration maps the URL `total` to a FunctionHandler:
 ```
 url:
+    # FunctionHandler using yaml
+    hello:                                        # A unique name for this mapping
+        pattern: /$YAMLURL/hello                  # Map the URL /hello
+        handler: FunctionHandler                  # using the build-in FunctionHandler
+        kwargs:                                   # Pass these options to FunctionHandler
+            function: str('Hello Gramex')         # Run the str() function with the argument "Hello Gramex"

     # FunctionHandler with python file
     total:
         pattern: /$YAMLURL/total                    # The "total" URL